International Master Class

 The Common European Framework of Reference for Languages (CEFR) is an international standard for describing language ability on a six-point scale.
 Your CEFR level is sometimes requested by our partner universities.

-As a student at LUSEM, your proficiency in English is at least equivalent to English studies at upper secondary (high school) level in Sweden, called English 6/English Course B. CEFR level B2 is equivalent to English B/6 according to Skolverket (Swedish National Agency for Education).
+As a student at LUSEM, your proficiency in English is at least equivalent to the Swedish upper secondary course English 6, which meets the CEFR level B2.

 As this opportunity is an optional add-on exchange semester, courses will not be transferred to your degree from LUSEM and therefore do not need to follow specific rules and requirements.